fairdataihub/FAIRshare-Docs/docs/privacypolicy.md

 ### How do we keep the collected data safe?

 Collected information is completely anonymized.
 However, despite our safeguards and efforts to secure your information, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure, so we cannot promise or guarantee that hackers, cyber-criminals, or other unauthorized third parties will not be able to defeat our security, and improperly collect, access, steal, or modify your information.
-Although we will do our best to protect your information, the transmission of personal information to and from SODA is always a possible risk.
-You should only access SODA within a secure environment.
+Although we will do our best to protect your information, the transmission of personal information to and from FAIRshare is always a possible risk.
+You should only access FAIRshare within a secure environment.

 ### CCPA Privacy Rights